Lady in Danger (play): 1944 professional production

+The Bulletin said "it is hard to become elated over a completely unsophisticated Fifth Column melodrama set in London...
+Surely, in a country which has offered such items as the Shark Arm and Pyjama Girl mysteries, Mr. Afford has no need to go to London for his material."

+The play was performed in Newcastle.

-The play was published in 1944.
+The play was published in 1944 by Mulga.
+Leslie Rees later observed:

+The author succeeded in making you like his young couple as well as believe in them; and when the sticky web closed round Monica, you shared their shock, amazement, and fear.
+In other words, the play was not merely a piece of pattern-making, ingenious, logical, unexpected and knit into current events and dangers, but it also had human quality.
+The mechanics were concealed beneath back-chat and a variety of character imprints, each figure seeming to be there in his own right of contributing entertainer.

 1945 Broadway production

 The play was also optioned for production on Broadway, although it was rewritten by Alexander Kirkland to be set in Melbourne, Australia and be about a Japanese spy ring.
 The character of Bill Sefton was changed to an American soldier who was stationed in Melbourne, and his wife Monica now grew up in Japan, not Germany.
 The other characters played Australians.
 Kirkland finished his new draft by September 1944.
 Robert Cummings and Jane Wyman were announced as possible stars.

 Lady in Danger premiered in Detroit in March 1945.